Florida Man Shoots And Kills Illegal Pet Zebra That Escaped His Property

-A Florida man will be answering some awkward questions from officials with the Fish and Wildlife Conservation Commission after he shot and killed and escaped zebra that he had allegedly been illegally keeping on his property.
+A Florida man will be answering some awkward questions from officials with the Fish and Wildlife Conservation Commission after he shot and killed an escaped zebra that he had allegedly been illegally keeping on his property.

 As Jacksonville’s WTLV-TV reports, the zebra, whose name is believed to have been “Shadow,” escaped from a farm known as the Cottonwood Ranch, in the town of Callahan, northeast of Jacksonville, on Wednesday.
 Neighbor Jenee Watkins watched it happen.